 Notes

-- Storage: Cover the cake and store in the fridge.
+- Fridge Storage: Cover the cake and store in the fridge for up to 5 days.
 Take it out of the fridge 30 minutes before serving for best results.

-- This cake makes between 12 and 20 slices.
+- Yield: This cake makes between 12 and 20 slices.

-- It is best to decorate with the fresh strawberries right before serving.
+- Decorating tip: It is best to decorate with the fresh strawberries shortly before serving.

 Nutrition